 In recent years, researchers have become increasingly interested in the benefits of dietary fatty acids and their ability to modulate the inflammatory process.
 Dietary fatty acids such as Omega-3 fatty acids found in oils of fish and sea animals are of particular interest.
 Unfortunately, there have been few experiments with fish oils in patients with RA that have shown favorable results and consequently practical and safe doses are still unknown for this dietary therapy.(ref 4) In most of the studies using fish oils, benefits are not usually observed until at least twelve weeks of continuous use and appear to increase with extended treatment time.
 It is important to note that fish oil supplements may interfere with blood clotting and increase the risk for stroke especially when consumed in conjunction with aspirin or other nonsteroidal anti-inflammatory drugs.
 Taking fish oils has also been linked to changes in bowel habits such as diarrhea and may also cause an upset stomach.
 Until more is known about safe dosing for Omega-3 fatty acids, supplementation in the form of gelatin capsules is not advised in this patient population.
 Rather increased consumption of fish rich in Omega 3 fatty acids such as salmon, herring and mackerel may be safer.
 Whether omega 3-fatty acids should be included as standard therapy for RA remains controversial.

 In conclusion, there continues to be a great deal of discussion as to whether foods ameliorate or perpetuate arthritis, or have any effect at all.
 We know that in some instances, available data have been interpreted to show that there may be an association between foods and joint pain for patients with rheumatoid arthritis.
-However, until more concrete, conclusive data are available to ascertain the relationship between food and rheumatic diseases, it is important to avoid unproven or unorthodox nutritional practices.
 Patients are encouraged to discuss diet therapy with their health care provider, follow the recommendations of the US Dietary Guidelines for Healthy Americans and add a multiple vitamin-mineral supplement that contains 100% of the Recommended Daily Intake to their diet (top of page)

 - Darlington LG.
 Dietary therapy for arthritis.
 Rheumatic Diseases Clinics of North America17(2):273-286, 1991.